 In-vitro and in-vivo customer referrals

-Sherri McFarland, PhD, Professor at The University of North Carolina at Greensboro
+Sherri McFarland, PhD, Professor at University of Texas at Arlington

 Poul Martin Bendix, PhD, Associate Professor at Niels Bohr Institute